billyeskel/gcd-project/README.md

 * This is for the [run_analysis.R code](./run_analysis.R) for the Course project for Coursera Johns Hopkins Getting and Cleaning Data course
 * Click on the link above [run_analysis.R code](./run_analysis.R) for the code itself

-# Data
+# Key data
-* The data is the Samsung Data (aka University of California at Irvine Human Activity Recognition data) is in the working directory
+* The data is the Samsung Data (aka University of California at Irvine Human Activity Recognition data)
   * The data is also often referred to as the "UCI HAR Dataset"
   * Details on the data are here [UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-  * The code assumes this data is in the working directory
+  * The code [run_analysis.R code](./run_analysis.R) assumes this data is in the working directory
-* The key tables for the analysis are
+* The data is extensive but the code depends on just a handful of key tables
   * Raw data
     * "test" data ```UCI HAR Dataset/test/X_test.txt``` which is created in the code as a data frame called ```test_data```
     * "train" data ```UCI HAR Dataset/train/X_train.txt``` which is created in the code as a data frame called ```train_data```